Terms of Business

 To comply with data protection legislation and in connection with servicing Your policy in any way, should You require us to deal with, communicate to or take instruction from someone else other than the person named on the policy, You must give us Your express permission to deal with the other party and must put this in writing or email.
 You can withdraw this permission at any time by advising Us in writing or by email.

 You and anyone on whose behalf you purchase Our insurance must be a resident of the United Kingdom, unless otherwise agreed.

 Policy information will be issued in a timely manner.
-Your policy documentation comprises of an Insurance Schedule and Insurance Booklet that will confirm the basis of cover, give details of the insurer, provide a policy summary, and Keyfacts illustration.
+Your policy documentation comprises of an Insurance Schedule and Insurance Booklet that will confirm the basis of cover, give details of the insurer and how to make a claim.